ironhaven/rcon-shell/README.md

 ## Bugs

   - When sending commands to a Minecraft server you may get an "Unexpected EOF" or "Connection reset" error that crashes the program.
-Blame the crap rcon support.
+Blame the crap rcon impl.

-  - On windows use cmd.exe with this program because of shortcomings in the rustyline crate.

 ## Changelog
   - 0.1.1
     - Command line history is saved on crash.